norswap/nanoeth/src/com/norswap/nanoeth/rlp/README.md

 An `RLP` object represents either a byte array (`byte[]`) or a sequence of sub-items (`RLP[]`).

+There are in reality three layers of representations: the actual objects we care about (e.g. a transaction, `Transaction` in the `transactions` package), their RLP **representations** (`RLP`) and the RLP encoding (`byte[]`).
+We say that we "parse" an object (e.g. a transaction) from its RLP representation, while we "decode" the RLP representation from the RLP-encoded byte array.

 ## Understanding the value of the first byte of an RLP-encoded item

 - Single byte encoding (`[0, 127]`): 128 items which are encoded as themselves (single byte)